 Advantages of health insurance in India

-Alternatively, you can also explore other health policies like Pocket Insurance by Bajaj Finserv, which offers affordable policies catering for your specific needs.
+Alternatively, you can also explore small-ticket health policies like Pocket Insurance by Bajaj Finserv, which offers affordable policies catering to specific needs.
 What’s more, you can apply for these policies easily online.
 For instance, Dengue Cover helps you pay for diagnostic tests if you contract malaria or dengue, while Hospital Cash Cover gives you daily cash assistance of up to Rs.
 1,000 per day that you can use for a range of expenses.
 You can also purchase plans such as Adventure Cover if you get injured or Kidney Stones Cover if you suffer from this condition.
 Regardless of the policy you choose, you can get substantial coverage at a nominal premium and instantly protect every aspect of your health.

 Ayushman Bharat registration: How to apply for Ayushman Bharat Yojana (application process)